Blackheath restaurants, breakfasts, lunches, pubs, bars, cafes and more.

 Wander out of the village a little and over near a duck pond you’ll find The Hare & Billet.
 Consistently busy, and for good reason, this local favourite serves up seasonal, rustic British fare for lunch and dinner.
 The diagram of a cow, split into meat cuts, on the wall is a nice touch too.

 The Princess of Wales may feature some VERY purple seating, but we won’t hold that against it, as the beer garden is fantastic and the sun-dried tomatoes on the mac and cheese genius.
-They also serve a rather reasonable fixed-price menu (2 courses for £10, 3 for £13) and Sunday roasts on, well, Sundays.
+They also serve Sunday roasts on, well, Sundays.

 For something a little livelier Blackheath’s pubs are always surprisingly busy.
 The Railway, often the busiest on a weekend, has a good range of real ales as well as a regular quiz night and live music.
-They also run various food offers like ‘burger and a beer for £9’ and, as the name suggests, it’s right next to the station so good for a passing-through-pint.
+As the name suggests, it’s right next to the station so good for a passing-through-pint.

 Shepherd Neame’s The Crown has a great seating area out the front and the beer is pretty good too.
 Admittedly the food leaves a little to be desired.